opencomponents/oc/docs/registry.md

 ### var registry = new oc.Registry(options);
 Creates an instance of the registry.
 [Options](#registry-options) is an object that contains the registry configuration parameters.

+### registry.err
+Stores the error information in case of unsuccessful attempt to create an instance of the registry.

 ### registry.start(callback)

 Starts the registry.